skulpt/skulpt/CONTRIBUTING.md

 The framework should open a browser at localhost:7357/3856 showing the results of the test specifications.

 Leave the browser window open.
-Leave the all the terminal windows open.
+Leave all the terminal windows open.

 The tests should all be passing.
 Notice that the specification window has the options [Press ENTER to run tests; q to quit].
 You should not need to press ENTER because the source code for the tests is being monitored.

-Make your code changes to the Skulpt and re-build the Skulpt distribution.
+Make your changes to the Skulpt product code and re-build the Skulpt distribution:

 ```sh
 $ ./skulpt.py dist -u
 ```

-The test results should alternate from green to red to green as the Skulpt output is deleted and rebuilt.
+The test results in the browser should alternate from green to red to green as the Skulpt output is deleted and rebuilt.

 Update the test specifications in the spec folder.